Deploy to Kubernetes

 $ kubectl delete -f bb.yaml

 At this point, we have successfully used Docker Desktop to deploy our application to a fully-featured Kubernetes environment on our development machine.
-We haven’t done much with Kubernetes yet, but the door is now open; you can begin adding other components to your app and taking advantage of all the features and power of Kubernetes, right on your own machine.
+You can now add other components to your app and taking advantage of all the features and power of Kubernetes, right on your own machine.

 In addition to deploying to Kubernetes, we have also described our application as a Kubernetes YAML file.
 This simple text file contains everything we need to create our application in a running state.
 We can check it into version control and share it with our colleagues, allowing us to distribute our applications to other clusters (like the testing and production clusters that probably come after our development environments) easily.